naqqibb/Tives/README.md

 Key elements of ethnographic methods include these methods written at line::

-Participant Observation: Engaging with and observing participants in their natural environments.
+Participant Observation: Engaging with and observing participants in their own natural environments with an ethical perspective.

 Interviews: Conducting structured, semi-structured, or unstructured interviews to collect narratives and into perspectives.